-Well, it’s safe to say we’re not going to Italy this summer!
-But you can bet we’re bringing a slice of the Italian life state side!
+Well, we aren't going to be in Italy this summer, but you can bet we're bringing a slice of the Italian life state side!
 Everyone gets an Aperol Spritz!

 If you've never had a Classic Aperol Spritz before, let me be the first to welcome you to what could be your new favorite light summer spritzy drink of choice.
 I say summer because it really has it's moment when you're walking around pretty much any Italian piazza and all the outdoor patios are bursting with humans, these gorgeous orange hued cocktails and laughter.
 But if we're being honest, I'll order one any time of the year!

 My first Aperol Spritz came about a few years ago when we went to Italy for my birthday.
 Before then, didn't know what all the fuss was about, but after 1 sip, I was hooked.
 The recipe varies depending on who's behind the bar, but after countless evenings filled with a spritz or three, this is my spin!
 It's lighter on the Aperol that you'll find in Italy but just ever so slightly!